oneapi-src/oneTBB/doc/main/tbb_userguide/Controlling_Chunking_os.rst

 Chunking is the process of dividing up the overall work into individual jobs, controlled by a *partitioner* and a *grainsize*.
-The partitioner controls the kind of heuristic applied to the chunking process, and a grainsize controls how big the chunks of work are allowed to be.
+The partitioner controls the kind of heuristic applied to the chunking process, and a grainsize controls how small the chunks of work are allowed to be.
 To gain the most control over chunking, you specify both.